spiral/docs/docs/en/http/annotated-routes.md

 ## Route Cache

-By default, all the annotated routes cached when `DEBUG` is off.
-To turn on/off route-cache separately from `DEBUG` env variable set the `ROUTE_CACHE` env variable:
+By default, all the annotated routes are cached when `DEBUG` is off.
+To turn on/off route-cache separately from `DEBUG` env variable, set the `ROUTE_CACHE` env variable:

 ```dotenv
 DEBUG=true